 For instance, the woman I helped with decisions on her reno lives in a big Canadian city, but her reno property is a classic stone building in a very rural community.
 Her vision included traditional, authentic materials throughout, and that’s something I’m partial to as well.
 But sometimes, in specific situations, modern materials make so much more sense that it’s really the only practical way to go.
 The trick is knowing how and when to use them.

 “I didn’t come all the way to the country to bring MDF beadboard into my life”, she explained – a sentiment that I understand completely.
 But when you want some things that only MDF trim can provide – low cost, excellent paintability, and a wide range of available profiles – there may be reasons to look at things differently.
 The issue isn’t always what something is made of, but rather how it affects the overall feeling of your new space.

-Sometimes Renovation Success Feels Like Disaster.
+Renovation Success Feels Like Disaster.

-Even the best-run projects sometimes feel like disasters when you’re in the middle of them.
+If you’ve never lived through a big renovation, even the best-run projects sometimes feel like disasters when you’re in the middle of them.
 Construction and renovation is an ugly, loud, expensive and messy process.
 Personalities sometimes clash.
 Details you dreamed about may not be possible after all.
 Budgets inflate.
 Your struggle ultimately boils down to the difference between theory and practice – the difference between the home you see in your head and the home you’re able to create.
 The two never quite meet.
 Don’t expect them to.

 Renovations often take longer than you expect, cost more than you initially thought, and involves more mental anguish than seems reasonable.
 Choose your contractor well, keep smiling, and by the time you get to the bottom of the tobogganing hill you’ll probably be thinking the whole renovation ride wasn’t so bad after all.
 At least I hope so.
 And here’s one more thing.
 It’s a little trick I know for emotional stability, especially when any part of life gets challenging (not just renos).